Venera 2MV-1 No.2

 Venera 2MV-1 No.2, also known as Sputnik 20 in the Western world, was a Soviet spacecraft, which was launched in 1962 as part of the Venera programme.
 Due to a problem with its upper stage it failed to leave low Earth orbit, and reentered the atmosphere a few days later.
 It was the second of two Venera 2MV-1 spacecraft, both of which failed to leave Earth orbit.
 The previous mission, Venera 2MV-1 No.1, was launched several days earlier.

 Launch

 Venera 2MV-1 No.2 was launched at 02:12:30 UTC on 1 September 1962, atop a Molniya 8K78 carrier rocket flying from Site 1/5 at the Baikonur Cosmodrome.
 The lower stages of the rocket operated nominally, injecting the fourth stage and payload into a low Earth orbit.
 Following a coast phase, the upper stage was to have ignited around sixty-one minutes and thirty seconds after launch, in order to place the spacecraft into heliocentric orbit.
 The ignition command did not reach the engine, however, and the fuel valves did not open, so the upper stage failed to ignite leaving the payload in geocentric orbit.
 It reentered the atmosphere on 6 September 1962, five days after it had been launched.

+Scientific Instruments

+The spacecraft bus was equipped with: